Stian Soiland-Reyes, Leyla Jael Castro, Daniel Garijo, Marc Portier, Carole Goble, Paul Groth (2022):

 Updating Linked Data practices for FAIR Digital Object principles.

-Research Ideas and Outcomes, 1st International Conference on FAIR Digital Objects (submitted)
+1st International Conference on FAIR Digital Objects (FDO 2022) (abstract).

 Updating Linked Data practices for FAIR Digital Object principles